Want to jump straight to the quotes? Compare here and find the cheapest premium with the best coverage.

 - You don’t qualify for a special enrollment period.
 If you’re waiting for open enrollment to begin but want quick coverage for emergencies, short term plans provide the perfect solution.

-What to Look for in a Policy or Company
+What to Look for in Short Term Health Insurance Policy

 Short term plans are not available in every state.
 Though federal limitations place the maximum duration for short term health insurance plans at 364 days, many states have instituted their own limitations or banned short term plans altogether.
-Currently, it is illegal to purchase a short term health insurance plan in New York, New Jersey, and Massachusetts.
-California, Hawaii, Rhode Island, and Vermont have introduced so many regulations and limitations that there are currently zero health insurance providers that offer short term plans in these states.
+Currently, you cannot purchase a

 In other states where short term plans are sold, individual limitations on plans must be observed on a case-by-case basis.
 For example, you can buy a short term plan for up to 364 days in Pennsylvania (which defaults to the federal rules) but you’re limited to only 90 days in Oregon and Maryland.

-Short term plans may reject you for having a preexisting condition.
-Because short term plans are not ACA-compliant, they do not have to follow all the rules and regulations of the Act.
+- Short term plans may reject you for having a preexisting condition.
+Because short term plans are not ACA-compliant, they do not have to follow all the rules and regulations.
 You may be denied a short term plan for any preexisting condition, including those that you do not know that you have when you sign on.
 Short term plan providers also routinely deny claims for chronic conditions like asthma and acne because it’s impossible to pinpoint exactly when these conditions originated.

 Healthcare.com is basically the Mall of America of health insurance.
 From ACA-compliant plans to business insurance and Medicare supplement plans, Healthcare.com offers an impressive selection of health insurance options available in nearly every state that offers short term insurance options.